Aawegg/Story-Character-Extractor/readme.md

 This project is licensed under the MIT License.

 ## Contact
-For any inquiries or support, contact Aaweg Bhaladhare at your-email@example.com.
+For any inquiries or support, contact Aaweg Bhaladhare at aaweg.22110711@viit.ac.in.

-_Feel free to replace placeholders like your-username, your-mistral-api-key, and your-email@example.com with the actual details for your project._